AlexHack1/Soccernoculars/README.md

 Now open the CSV file and check the results.
 ![results](https://github.com/AlexHack1/Soccernoculars/blob/main/Images/script_test.png?raw=true)

-Contact me at alexanderjwh@gmail.com if you find bugs or have issues with the prorgram
+Contact me at alexanderjwh@gmail.com if you find bugs or have issues with the program.